USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 # ../prokka_gff/96-441FEC_pol.fasta%.fasta.gff: OK
 ```

-4. (29Jan2021) The find command worked, so I will generate slurm script (roary.slurm) to run roary.
+4. (29Jan2021) The find command worked, so I will generate slurm script (roary.slurm) to run roary on the 95 isolates.
 ```
 #!/bin/bash
 #SBATCH --job-name=roary                             # name of the job submitted